 Sometimes the fraud starts from within, with staff members colluding with suppliers for kick-backs on orders, or even approve false invoices from an outsider and where they split the cash paid out.

 There are cases of the fresh air invoices taking the shotgun approach.
-A fraudster sends out thousands of invoices of relatively low value hoping that a % of them will be paid with you question – its a numbers game and relies on believable products and small amounts that don’t require the usual level of control or checking.
+A fraudster sends out thousands of invoices of relatively low value hoping that a % of them will be paid with your question – its a numbers game and relies on believable products and small amounts that don’t require the usual level of control or checking.
 10,000 invoices for £19.99 – if 20% get paid that’s £39,980!

-The Graph below shows that the largest % of fraud was detected by tip offs and complaints but, when analysing the rest of the detection methods 37% of them are within the AP team’s remit.
+The Graph below shows that the largest % of fraud was detected by tip-offs and complaints, but, when analysing the rest of the detection methods 37% of them are within the AP team’s remit.

 Internal Controls 6% Internal Audit 11% Management review 18% Fraud focused analytics 2%

 But with a team already under pressure just to process and pay invoices where is the time to ensure that these fraud checks are completed?
-The problems lie within time the following areas
+The problems lie within the following areas

 Time Control Visibility

 Time is a precious commodity in the AP department.
 Document, data entry and checking require many hours of dull repetitive work.
-It is error prone just due to the sheer nature of the task.
+It is error-prone just due to the sheer nature of the task.
 People make mistakes, are easily distracted and lose track, a problem which is increased because they are multi-tasking trying to deal with supplier queries and chase invoices within the organisation and all the time the invoice mountain is building.

 Controls are sometimes missed or avoided completely due to the sheer pressure of the job, invoices with missing details are put to the bottom of the pile, duplicates are entered on to the system by adding an extra number or letter, just to get them uploaded.
 Suppliers are approved without the usual checks because of pressure from other departments to get stock or supplies in.